-The purpose of this annex is to outline the means, organization, and process by which we will provide appropriate information and instructions to the public during emergency situations.
-This annex also provides for public education to be conducted in advance of emergency situations to reduce the likelihood that citizens will place themselves in hazardous situations that may require an emergency response.
+ESF #15 - Public Information outlines the means, organization, and process by which we will provide appropriate information and instructions to the public during emergency situations.
+This ESF also provides for public education to be conducted in advance of emergency situations to reduce the likelihood that citizens will place themselves in hazardous situations that may require an emergency response.